agama-project/agama-project.github.io/docs/devel/obs_integration.md

 ## Release Project

-For relasing a public version of Agama we use the [systemsmanagement:Agama:Release]( https://build.opensuse.org/project/show/systemsmanagement:Agama:Devel) project and respective [release](https://github.com/agama-project/agama/tree/release)
+For releasing a public version of Agama we use the [systemsmanagement:Agama:Release]( https://build.opensuse.org/project/show/systemsmanagement:Agama:Devel) project and respective [release](https://github.com/agama-project/agama/tree/release)